Binary-Brains/lib-project/README.md

-# lib-project
+# BACKEND_WEB

-This Project deals with library management system for N numbers of library.
+This is the backend repo